Oxygen therapy: High flow oxygen delivery

 For patients requiring high concentrations of oxygen, a number of devices are available.
 The most commonly utilized device is the non-rebreather mask (or reservoir mask).
 Non-rebreather masks draw oxygen from attached reservoir bags with one-way valves that direct exhaled air out of the mask.
 If flow rate is not sufficient (~10L/min), the bag may collapse on inspiration.
 This type of mask is indicated for acute medical emergencies.
 The delivered FIO2 (Inhalation volumetric fraction of molecular oxygen) of this system is 60–80%, depending on oxygen flow and breathing pattern.

 Another type of device is a humidified high flow nasal cannula which enables flows exceeding a person's peak inspiratory flow demand to be delivered via nasal cannula, thus providing FIO2 of up to 100% because there is no entrainment of room air.
 This also allows the person to continue to talk, eat, and drink while still receiving therapy.
-This type of delivery method is associated with greater overall comfort, improved oxygenation, and respiratory rates compared with face mask oxygen.
+This type of delivery method is associated with greater overall comfort, improved oxygenation, respiratory rates and reduced sputumstatis compared with face mask oxygen.

 In specialist applications such as aviation, tight-fitting masks can be used.
 These masks also have applications in anaesthesia, carbon monoxide poisoning treatment and in hyperbaric oxygen therapy.